milaaano/ENGG1340-in-Paris/README.md

 - `<ctime>` - For seeding random number generation
 - `<algorithm>` - For sorting and other algorithms
 - `<iomanip>` - For output formatting
+- `<limits>` - For

+## Innovative Features 🌊

+We included several unique features to modernise the classic game of Battleships

+### Sophisticated AI Opponent 🕵️
+> Various AI difficulty levels with differing approaches

+The AI in our program operates at multiple difficulty levels:
+-   **Easy:** Employs random targeting for a casual experience.
+-   **Medium:** Utilizes a targeted hunting strategy, remembering hits and strategically spacing shots to locate ships efficiently.
+-   **Hard:** The AI calculates probability maps based on remaining ship sizes and board state, identifying the most likely locations for your hidden ships.
+Once a hit is confirmed, it switches to a methodical hunt-and-target mode, systematically destroying the located ship before resuming probabilistic targeting.

+### Persistent User Profiles & Leaderboard 📊
+> Player profiles, highscore rankings and secure data storage.
+-   **User Registration & Login:** Create a unique player profile or log in to an existing one.
+User credentials (username, hashed password) and scores are securely stored.
+-   **Secure Data Handling:** Passwords are hashed using a polynomial rolling hash algorithm before storage, enhancing security.
+-   **Persistent Scores & Rankings:** Player scores are saved between sessions and contribute to a dynamic leaderboard, tracking player rankings based on performance.
+Multiplayer wins and losses influence scores using a rating update system inspired by competitive ranking models.

+### Local Multiplayer Experience 🧑‍🤝‍🧑
+> Engage in local multiplayer battles against a friend.
+-   **Managed Input Flow:** The game carefully manages the turn-based flow.
+Screens are cleared between sensitive actions like ship placement and turns, requiring player confirmation (`Press Enter to continue...`) to proceed.
+This ensures that opponents cannot accidentally see each other's ship layouts or target boards during gameplay transitions.
+-   **Dual Board Display:** During a turn, each player sees two boards: their *Target Board* (displaying their shots on the opponent's grid) and their *Own Board* (showing their ship placements and where the opponent has fired).